information-safety/information-safety.github.io/_posts/2021-04-06-what-is-resilience-engineering.md

 Resilience Engineering (RE) as a concept emerged from safety science in the early 2000s.
 While the oldest reference to "Resilience Engineering" appears to be a paper written by David Woods in 2003[^fn-emergence], the most-cited work is the book, *Resilience Engineering: Concepts and Precepts*, a collection of chapters from the first Resilience Engineering symposium in 2004.[^fn-concepts] In that book and in subsequent publications, there have been many definitions of RE.
 This post is my attempt to succinctly define Resilience Engineering as I practice it, which is:

-**Resilience Engineering is the practice of working with people and technology to build software systems that fail less often and recover from failure faster by improving system performance.**
+**Resilience Engineering is the practice of working with people and technology to build software systems that fail less often and recover faster by improving system performance.**

 Let's break that definition down further: